 US employers advertise more job openings in September

-WASHINGTON (AP) — Employers advertised more job openings in September but hiring was essentially unchanged.
+WASHINGTON (AP) — The Labor Department says employers advertised more job openings in September but hiring was essentially unchanged.

-Job openings rose 2.8 percent to 5.53 million in September, up from 5.38 million in August, the Labor Department said Thursday.
-Hiring slipped to 5.05 million from 5.08 million the prior month.
+Job openings rose 2.8 percent to 5.53 million in September, up from 5.38 million in August.
+Hiring dipped to 5.05 million from 5.08 million the prior month.

 The number of people quitting jobs — a measure of confidence in the job market — was essentially unchanged from September at 2.72 million.
 Quits have been flat for the past year after rising steadily in the aftermath of the 2007-2009 Great Recession.

-Hiring rose sharply in October after weak numbers the previous two months.
-Employers added 271,000 jobs as the unemployment rate fell a tenth of a point to 5 percent.
-The gains partially reflected hiring delays in August and September as employers appeared to be waiting to measure the impact of a stronger dollar and volatile stock market on their businesses.
+The job market rebounded sharply in October after weak hiring in the previous two months.
+Employers added 271,000 jobs last month as the unemployment rate fell to 5 percent.
+The gains partially reflected hiring delays in August and September because of global economic pressures.